 There have been several different techniques for T-jump experiments in combination with real-time NMR spectroscopy, but so far applications on biomolecular systems have been limited.
-In most cases, RNase A was used as a test system to either follow its heat denaturation kinetics (Akasaka et al., 1991; Kawakami and Akasaka, 1998) or in case of flow system

-665 (Yamasaki et al., 2013) the refolding from its heat denatured state was followed.
+In most cases, RNase A was used as a test system to either follow its heat-denaturation kinetics (Akasaka et al., 1991; Kawakami and Akasaka, 1998) or, in the case of a flow system (Yamasaki et al., 2013), the refolding from its heat-denatured state was followed.
 In all cases simple two-state kinetics were observed.